chem-274-A-master/final-project/instructions.md

 ### Adjacency Matrices & Graph Walks

+**See also:** For much more information about graph theory in chemistry, see ["Handbook of Chemoinformatics Algorithms"](https://libproxy.berkeley.edu/login?qurl=https%3A%2F%2Fdoi.org%2F10.1201%2F9781420082999) (this is a Berkeley library link to the full texbook)

 As we've seen, cheminformatics borrows heavily from graph theory.
 The concepts of nodes, edges, and walks come from graph theory.
 Here is a water molecule with labeled atoms.